tf-encrypted/tf-encrypted/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-tf-encrypted
+TF Encrypted
 ========================================

-tf-encrypted is a Python library built on top of TensorFlow_ for researchers and practitioners to experiment with privacy-preserving machine learning.
+TF Encrypted is a Python library built on top of TensorFlow_ for researchers and practitioners to experiment with privacy-preserving machine learning.
 It provides an interface similar to that of TensorFlow, and aims at making the technology readily available without first becoming an expert in machine learning, cryptography, distributed systems, and high performance computing.

 In particular, the library focuses on: